Make sure everyone pays their fair share of taxes

 The working class pays taxes on nearly every dollar earned.
 Meanwhile, billionaires stash fortunes in loopholes, paying less, percentage-wise, than a nurse or firefighter.
 A just economy must ensure that those who have made the most money contribute the highest percentage of their income in taxes, while those who bring in the least amount of income receive the most significant tax relief.

 A society where billionaires hoard while millions struggle is not a democracy—it is a feudal state in disguise.
 To build the future Americans deserve, we must demand policies that require extremely wealthy individuals and corporations to pay their fair share and provide tax relief for lower-income Americans.
-A modest tax increase on extreme wealth is essential to securing critical funding for education, healthcare, and infrastructure.
-These investments in our country and its people lift everyone, not just the privileged few.
+A modest tax increase on extreme wealth is essential to closing the federal deficit and securing critical funding for education, healthcare, and infrastructure.
+These investments in our country’s fiscal health and its people lift everyone, not just the privileged few.
 To advance these goals, Project 2029 supports:

 1. Rejoining the Organization for Economic Co-operation and Development (OECD) Global Tax Deal, which aims to establish a 15% global minimum corporate tax rate and new rules allowing countries to tax large multinational companies based on where they operate, not just where they are headquartered.
 These measures are designed to make it harder for corporations to dodge taxes by shifting profits to low-tax jurisdictions.